mfoltz/mfoltz.github.io/content/user/game_update.md

 ---
 title: Oakveil Game Update
-nav_exclude: true
+hidden: true
-has_toc: false
+disableToc: true
-hide: true
+draft: true
 ---

 # Thunderstore releases: BepInEx and VCF have been updated to [thunderstore](https://thunderstore.io/c/v-rising/).
 This page is deprecated.
 5/17